GigaTables/reactables/README.md

 **Is it possible to search for a particular column in GT?**

-Yes it is, U can specify any column U wanted to search by setting these options in *columns* parts eg.:
+Specify any column U wanted to search by setting these options in *columns* parts eg.:

 ```JS
           columns: [